ImplFerris/pico-pico/src/rfid/read-uid-print-in-usb.md

 }
 ```

 The `#[embassy_executor::task]` attribute marks this function as an async task that can be spawned by the Embassy executor.
 The task accepts the USB peripheral as a parameter and creates a USB driver with our interrupt configuration.
-The embassy_usb_logger::run! macro sets up the USB logger with a 1024-byte buffer and Info log level filtering.
+The embassy_usb_logger::run! macro sets up the USB logger with a 1024-byte buffer and Info log level filtering.r

 ### Helper Function to Print UID in Hex